English

 Getting there

-Who built the Neuschwanstein Castle Bridge?
+Who built Mary's Bridge?

-The Marienbrucke owes its existence to a king's love.
-King Maximilian II of Bavaria commissioned the bridge in 1845 as a gift to his wife, Queen Marie, an avid hiker.
+The Mary's Bridge, also known as Marienbrucke, owes its existence to a king's love.
+King Maximilian II of Bavaria commissioned the bridge in 1845 as a gift to his wife, Queen Mary.
 Initially built as a wooden walkway, it allowed the Queen easier access to hiking trails around Hohenschwangau Castle.
-The bridge's name, Marienbrücke, which translates to 'Mary's Bridge,' is a permanent and public declaration of the King's affection for his Queen.
-Though rebuilt in steel in 1866 by their son, King Ludwig II, the bridge's original purpose as a token of love remains a charming part of its history.
+The bridge is a permanent and public declaration of the King's affection for his Queen.
+Though rebuilt in steel in 1866 by their son, King Ludwig II, the bridge remains a charming part of Bavarian history.

 History of the Neuschwanstein Castle Bridge